Harish-S-partesh/EXP-5-Experimental-verification-of-frequency-response-of-Digital-fiber-optic-link/README.md

-Exp 5 Experimental verification of frequency response of Digital fiber optic link
+# Exp 5 Experimental verification of frequency response of Digital fiber optic link(600nm)

-# Digital Fiber Optic Link Analysis (600nm)
+---

 ## AIM
+---
 To analyze the relationship between input and received signal of a 600nm fiber optic cable using digital link.

+## EQUIPMENTS REQUIRED
 ---

-## EQUIPMENTS REQUIRED
 -	Link-B Kit with power supply.
 -	Patch chords.
 -	20MHz Dual Channel Oscilloscope.